karkisalin23/IntroToPython/chapters/chapter2/Notes.md

                                 Datatype
-Datatype = an attribute associated with a piece of data that tells a computer how to interpret its value
+Datatype = an attribute associated with a piece of data that tells a computer how to interpret its value.
     ex:
         Integers - number without decimal
         Floating point numbers - numbers that have a decimal point